hculp/readme-generator/README.md

   There is an example generated README.md in the [assets folder](./assets/example/README.md).
 Also, an exmaple image here.
   > ![](./assets/images/example_readme.png)

-  Here is a link to a demo [video](https://drive.google.com/file/d/1LM833rTzw4M3FS5BMOlWd1EusLxDVw1b/view)
+  Here is a link to a demo [video](https://drive.google.com/file/d/1LM833rTzw4M3FS5BMOlWd1EusLxDVw1b/view).
   ## Contribution

-  Contribution falls under open MIT license
+  Contribution falls under open MIT license.

   ## Tests